soraya2/browser-technologies/README.md

 #feature detection (progressive enhancement)
-all features are tested in the newest version of Chrome, Safari Firefox Opera and have a fallback for IE9.
+all features are tested in the newest version of Chrome, Safari Firefox Opera, opera Neon and have a fallback for IE9.
 I made sure that the user is able to see a simular experience on every browser.

 ## Table of contents